ProductHow it worksPricingBlogDocsLoginFind Your First Bug

 How it works: You connect your GitHub repo, and Autonoma's test-planner-plugin reads your routes, components, and user flows to build a knowledge base of your application.
 AI agents then generate comprehensive E2E test cases based on your actual code structure with no manual test writing required.
 Tests execute using AI vision models that see your app like a human would, which means no CSS selectors or XPaths to break.
 When your UI changes, tests adapt automatically because the AI understands intent, not DOM structure.
 Each step includes verification layers to ensure consistent, reliable behavior.

 This is not an advisory layer.
 Autonoma does not suggest tests for your team to write.
 It generates the tests, runs them, and updates them when your application changes.
 The engineering hours your team currently spends writing test cases, maintaining selectors, and debugging flaky scripts drop to zero.
 QA shifts from writing and maintaining test scripts to reviewing AI-generated test plans and analyzing results: higher-leverage work that improves product quality.
+What Autonoma does not do is manage the test case inventory, requirements links, or audit trail that a TCM tool like PractiTest handles.

 Open Source and Self-Hosting